NiklasKiefer/OWASP_InsufficientLogging/README.md

 # How to start
 This demo project uses a rethinkdb as database with the port 28015.
-We recommend to use a docker container it.
+We recommend to use a docker container.